Virtuous Cycles

 What it doesn’t tell you, but what it seems to tell you, is how things will go in the future.
 For that historical data can be misleading.
 A trick I’ve found to getting around this is to work backward.
 Just assume that whatever is rewarded is going to be the thing that ends up happening.
 If the reward indicates that you are going to trend in the direction you want to go and the measurements are also saying you are heading in that direction then you have a lot of reason to be confident that the cycle is actually taking you in the direction you think it is.

-Are there things you should be rewarding but aren’t?
+This gives you a tool.
+You can build virtuous cycles deliberately.
+The diagnostic questions are simple: Are there things you should be rewarding but aren’t?
 Are there places where feedback loops should be created?
-If you are already in a cycle is there a way to go through it more quickly so that you can get more benefit from that cycle?
+If you are already in a cycle, is there a way to go through it more quickly?